 Companies operating in the manufacturing sector can be large, with a diverse workforce located in multiple geographic locations.
 This might include different business premises spread across a country, or even in different geographic locations globally.
 This can mean you have employees in multiple time zones, in different countries and continents, even speaking different languages and observing different cultural customs.

-Communicating when you have employees working from many different locations is challenging at the best of times.
+Communicating with manufacturing employees who are working from many different locations is challenging at the best of times.
 Communicating in manufacturing, employees are less likely to be desk-bound.
 And many aren’t even physically located in a corporate environment at all – for example sales teams or transport operators who are constantly on the road.
 Even people in traditional desk-based roles in this sector, like other sectors, could work remotely from home as digital technology shifts the workforce landscape constantly.

-An alerting tool like DeskAlerts can help you overcome this challenge by sending notifications to a variety of devices which will reach employees no matter where they are.
+An alerting tool like DeskAlerts is a great communication solution for the manufacturing industry and can help you overcome this challenge by sending notifications to a variety of devices which will reach employees no matter where they are.
 Notifications can be sent to any corporate screen… this includes laptops and PCs for those who are at a desk or use other computer equipment within a plant.
 For employees on the go there are notifications sent to an app on smartphones and tablets.
 SMS alerts can be sent to cellphones.
 And the same notifications can be sent to any digital screens throughout your facilities.

 Download for free